 Topics of special or current interest in the area of finance taught by faculty or visiting lecturers who possess a special area of expertise.
 ADM (Administrative Management) 1301 Keyboarding Applications (3-3-0) Introductory course designed to develop basic concepts and touch keyboarding and calculator skills on the personal computer using alphabetic and numeric keys.
-Students also learn standard formatting skills required to prepare business letters, reports, tables and memoranda.
-2303 Information Processing I (3-3-0) Prerequisite: ADM 1301 or departmental approval.
+Students also learn standard formatting skills required to prepare business letters, reports, tables and memoranda 2303 Information Processing I (3-3-0) Prerequisite: ADM 1301 or departmental approval.
 Provides an integrated perspective on the problems in today's information systems environment, concentrating on contemporary design methodologies and considerations unique to users.
 Topics include strategic role of information processing, management of change related to emerging types of information technology, project planning, and task definition.
 Course work includes lectures, readings, case analyses and discussion, electronic meeting technology, hands-on computer assignments and a team project.
 3301 Records Management (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours and completion of, or enrollment in, BA 3300.
 Principles of the creation, use, retention, protection/preservation, storage, retrieval of business records regardless of media or format.
-3302 Supervision of Personnel (3-3-0) Prerequisite: MGT 3301 or departmental approval and completion of, or enrollment in.
-BA 3300.
+3302 Supervision of Personnel (3-3-0) Prerequisite: MGT 3301 or departmental approval and completion of, or enrollment in, BA 3300.
 Motivational techniques, productivity measurements, strategies and issues related to supervising office productivity.
 Issues addressed include working with vendors, personal aspects of supervision, effective colleague relations including office politics, reorganizing office systems and defining office productivity.
 3303 Equal Opportunity Management (3-3-0) Cross-listed as MGT 3307.
 Credit may not be earned for both.
 Prerequisite: MGT 3301 or departmental approval and completion of, or enrollment in, BA 3300.
 Focuses on managerial issues affected by the rights of the workforce.
 Issues include harassment and discrimination based on such factors as race, ethnicity, gender, physically challenged and sexual orientation.
-3304 Information Processing II (3-3-0) Prerequisite: ADM 2303 or departmental approval and completion of, or enrollment in, BA 3300.
+3304 Information Processing II (3-3-0) Prerequisite: ADM 2303 or departmental approval and completion of, or enrollment in.
+BA 3300.
 The course builds on topics introduced in Information Processing I, and introduces students to advanced topics in desktop publishing, presentation software, conversion and use of ASCII files, hypertext document preparation, and Web Page design.
 Semester projects include the production of a presentation using software and the development of a personal web page.
 3308 Business Ethics (3-3-0) Cross-listed as BA 3308.
 Credit may not be earned for both.
-Prerequisite: Completion of the common core plus 18 additional hours and completion of, or enrollment in, BA 3300.
+Prerequisite: Completion of the common core plus 18 additional hours and completion of, or enrollment in.
+BA 3300.
 A theoretical examination of the bases for moral business decisions, raising of the moral recognition level and blending of theory with practice.
 3309 Management of the Virtual Workplace (3-3-0) Cross-listed as CIS 3319.
 Credit may not be earned for both.
 Prerequisite: Completion of the common core plus 18 additional hours and completion of, or enrollment in, BA 3300.
 Management of the virtual workplace encompassing telecommuters, entrepreneurs and virtual office workers.
 Covers integration of the use of e-mail, computerized meetings, virtual office design, web page development, and other forms of telecommunications, as it becomes available.
 Simulations conducted via Internet with other on-line participation.
 3399 Directed Study in Administrative Management Prerequisite: Approval of the department chair and dean.
 Selected topics in administrative management.
 Intensive individual study under the guidance of an administrative management faculty member.
-4301 Business Communications (3-3-0) Prerequisite: BA 3300, completion of the common core plus 48 additional hours and a declared business major.
-Analysis of the communications process as it relates to business functions.
-Principles of communication are applied to the communication process for verbal and non-verbal communication between individuals and within groups.
-Emerging forms of communication such as telecommunications, e-mail and software presentation systems, as well as traditional forms of written business communication, are studied.
-In addition to developing strategies for oral presentations and written research, students enhance listening skills and critique oral and written communication.
 4302 Supervisory Problems (3-3-0) Prerequisite: BA 3300, ADM 3302 or departmental approval.
 A case study course investigating supervisory problems in business, government and industry.
 4303 Administrative Management (3-3-0) Prerequisite: BA 3300 and ADM 3301.